Mental health and wellbeing

 Another B vitamin folate is a B vitamin found in many foods.
 The manmade form of folate is called folic acid.
 There are no long-term stores in the body, so you need to eat folate-containing foods frequently.

-Some of the food choices on the hospital menu which include B vitamins include new potatoes with skin, roast potatoes and whole wheat pasta and breakfast cereals fortified with folic acid.
+Some of the food choices on the hospital menu which include B vitamins include new potatoes with skin, roast potatoes, whole wheat pasta and breakfast cereals fortified with folic acid.

 As a dietitian, I would always tell people that no food is off limits, but try to keep the treat foods to a minimum and maximise the good stuff we need to eat more of.

 Many dietitians do not like being thought of as someone who puts people on ‘diets’.
-So, on "No Diet Day" and every other day, focus on eating well and forgot being on a diet.
+So, focus on eating well and forget being on a diet.

 Author